Umerjamshaid/chatbox-app/README.md

-Here’s a polished and **professional version** of your `README.md` for the ChatBox Flutter project, combining your original intro with the improved folder structure and guidance:

----

 # 📱 ChatBox - Flutter Messaging App

 ChatBox is a modern messaging app built using **Flutter** and **Firebase**, designed to be clean, scalable, and beginner-friendly.
 This project is perfect for learning how to integrate authentication, Firestore, and reusable UI components in a real-world Flutter app.